 Visiting scientists, students, engineers, developers, entrepreneurs or nanotechnology enthusiasts from the POCTEP provinces of the Spain-Portugal transboundary regions (Algarve, Alentejo, Center, North – Andalucia, Castilla y León, Extremadura, Galicia).

 What can you expect?

-Mentoring support from INL researchers for the development of the work proposed or Project Idea in the research area chosen by the participant from 1 up to 8 weeks.
+Mentoring support from INL teams for the development of the work proposed or Project Idea in the area chosen by the participant from 1 up to 8 weeks.

 Visiting, knowing and understanding INL state-of-the-art facilities and infrastructures.

 Participation in ongoing research activities and projects, new proposals and exploratory activities.

 Participation on Conferences and Workshops hosted by INL in the period of their mobility program.

 Accommodation for the period of the Mobility Program (travel and food expenses are not included).

 Participants must be from the POCTEP Region of the nanoGateway Project (Algarve, Alentejo, Center, and North of Portugal; Andalucia, Castilla y León, Extremadura, Galicia – Spain).